 In preparing your dissertation manuscript, you should carefully follow the style guidelines outlined in the Publication Manual of the American Psychological Association, 6th edition.
 You should consult the APA Guidelines web site prepared by the IP&T Department that outlines some of the ways to avoid the most common errors found in student dissertations and enumerates some variations from the guidelines acceptable for dissertations.
 You should also access the Microsoft Word Heading Styles Tutorial on how to use styles in Microsoft Word to facilitate the implementation of the APA heading guidelines.
 This tutorial includes a link to a Microsoft Word template document that includes all the necessary styles already defined.
 Using heading styles will facilitate electronic submission of your dissertation to the Harold B. Lee Library (see Step 14 below).

 Consult the document Minimum Standards for Submitting Dissertations, Theses, or Selected Projects [PDF] for critical information on format and style requirements, including samples of title, copyright, approval, abstract, and acknowledgments pages.
-Templates [PDF] for these preliminary pages are available for download.
+Templates [Word] for these preliminary pages are available for download.

 Submit Draft for Review and Make Revisions